Coronavirus numbers explained: Recoveries overtake active cases in India

 According to the latest figures by the Union Health Ministry, the total Covid-19 count in India include 1,33,632 active cases, while 1,35,205 people have recovered.
 The recovery rate has increased to 48.9 per cent.

-The total number of confirmed cases include foreigners
+The total number of confirmed cases include foreigners.

+Dr Neeraj Gupta, professor in the Department of Pulmonary, Critical Care and Sleep Medicine at the Safdarjung Hospital in Delhi, told PTI that the data shows that more and more people are recovering which is as per global trends that 80 per cent are likely to have mild disease and make 100 per cent recovery.

+"This should provide hope to the people of India at large who are having a mortal fear of the disease.
+But then this should not make them complacent and people should follow social distancing and sanitization guidelines," Gupta said.

 Of the 279 new deaths reported, 120 were in Maharashtra, 33 in Gujarat, 31 in Delhi, 21 in Tamil Nadu, 18 in Uttar Pradesh, 11 in Telangana, 10 in West Bengal, nine in Rajasthan, six each in Madhya Pradesh and Haryana, three in Jammu and Kashmir, two in Punjab, Karnataka, Chhattisgarh and Andhra Pradesh, and one each in Bihar, Jharkhand and Tripura.